Skip to main content

 Important note on ZK usage in rollups

 The popular terminology here is very misleading.
-It makes it sound like if you believe ZK is the future that you must support zk rollups and other rollup solutions are inferior.
+It makes it sound like if you believe ZK is the future that you must support ZK rollups and other rollup solutions are inferior.
 However, in fact, all rollup types can use ZK cryptography for their implementation (and in fact, multiple do!).
-There is a certain movement to try and rename zk rollup to validity rollup to avoid this problem, but renaming things is always difficult.
+There is a certain movement to try and rename ZK rollup to validity rollup to avoid this problem, but renaming things is always difficult.

 Here are some examples: